Top 12: What to Do in Marrakech (2026)

 Planning a trip and wondering what to do in Marrakech?
-Here at Civitatis we have you covered!
-Also known as the “Red City” for its reddish-pink clay buildings, this Moroccan city is an absolute must-visit.
-Culture, history, and a lively atmosphere are all at your fingertips here.
-So whether you’re looking for some adrenaline-filled adventures, significant landmarks, or delicious local food, check out these 12 essential things to do in Marrakech.
+Here at Civitatis, we have you covered!
+Marrakesh, also known as the ‘Red City’ for its reddish-pink clay buildings, this Moroccan city is an absolute must-visit.
+Culture, history, and a lively atmosphere all at your fingertips, Marrakech is sure to impress any traveler.
+Whether you’re looking for some adrenaline-filled adventures, historical landmarks, or delicious local food, check out these 12 ‘must-dos’ in Marrakech.

 1. Stay in a Traditional Riad

-While researching things to do in Morocco, you may have stumbled across the word “riad”.
-But what does it mean?
-And why is it worth staying in one?
+If you’ve already started looking up what to do in Marrakech and where to stay, you may have stumbled across the word ‘riad‘.
+But what does this word mean?
+Also, is it even worth staying in one?

 A riad is a traditional Moroccan house with an interior garden or courtyard.
-The word “riad” comes from the Arabic word “ryad”, meaning garden, and they are usually located within Marrakech’s medina.
+The word comes from the Arabic word ‘ryad‘, meaning ‘garden’, and they are usually located within Marrakech’s medina.
 This central location makes them ideal for exploring historical sites, souks, and cultural attractions on foot while also providing a peaceful oasis to return to after your time in the city’s chaos.
-Truly one of the most authentic experiences you can have in Marrakech!
+Staying in a Riad can make for one of the most authentic experiences you can have in Marrakech!

 2. Wander the Medina & Souks

-This part of Marrakech is often best enjoyed on foot, as it allows you to wander around (and get lost in) the complex maze of alleyways as you watch animated bartering taking place.
-However, if you want to explore the medina and souks in a new and exciting way, why not book a bike tour of Marrakech?
+This part of Marrakech is often best enjoyed on foot, as it allows you to wander around (and get lost in) the complex maze of alleyways as you watch lively negotiating taking place between merchants and customers.
+A great way to explore the medina and souks in a new and exciting way is to book a bike tour of Marrakech?
 Get ready to put your cycling skills to the test!

-Pro Tip: Bargaining is a key part of the medina and souk experience—start low and enjoy the negotiation!
+Pro Tip: Bargaining is a key part of the medina and souk experience—start low and enjoy negotiating with the city’s merchants.

 3. Explore the Jemaa el-Fna Square

 The Jemaa el Fna is the beating heart of Marrakech.
-Originally a place of large gatherings and public events, over time its role has evolved into a site for commercial, religious, and social exchanges.
-Watch this square come alive with street performers and small stalls selling unique trinkets!
+Originally a place of large gatherings and public events, over time, its role has evolved into a site for commercial, religious, and social exchanges.
+Watch this square come alive with street performers and small stalls selling little trinkets!

 If you head over in the evening, you’ll likely stumble across the night food market, made up of many open-air stalls selling tasty local food.
-Eating at these “mini restaurants” can be a special experience and a great way to try some new Moroccan dishes which are equally as popular amongst tourists and locals.
-However, it is also worth taking your time when choosing to ensure the food is well-cooked and hygiene standards are met.
+Eating at these mini restaurants is a great way to try some traditional Moroccan dishes.

 4. Stroll Through the Majorelle Garden